Fifty Shades of Grey (film): Other countries

-Outside the US and Canada, box office analysts were predicting as much as US$158 million opening.
-It opened Wednesday, February 11, 2015, in 4 countries, earning US$3.7 million.
-It opened in 34 more countries on February 12, earning US$28.6 million in two days.
+Outside the US and Canada, box-office analysts were predicting as much as $158 million opening.
+It opened Wednesday, February 11, 2015, in four countries, earning $3.7 million.
+It opened in 34 more countries on February 12, earning $28.6 million in two days.
 The film set opening-day records for Universal Pictures in 25 markets and opening day records for an R-rated film in 34 territories.
 Through Sunday, February 15, it earned an opening-weekend total of US$156 million from 58 countries from 10,979 screens (US$173.6 million through Monday) where it opened at No. 1 in 54 of the 58 countries, marking the biggest overseas opening for an R-rated film, the fourth-biggest of 2015, and Universal's third-biggest overseas opening weekend ever.
 The film set an all-time opening record in 13 markets, Universal's biggest opening weekend ever in 30 markets and biggest opening for any R-rated film in 31 markets.

 The biggest opener outside of the United States was witnessed in the UK, Ireland and Malta, where it earned £13.55 million (US$20.8 million) in its opening weekend, which is the biggest debut ever for an 18-rated film and the second-biggest for a non-sequel film (behind I Am Legend).
 In just 10 days of release it became the highest-grossing 18-rated film of all time.
 It topped the UK box office for two consecutive weekends.
 Other high openings include Germany (US$14.1 million), France (US$12.3 million), Russia (US$11 million), Italy (US$10.1 million), Spain (US$8.7 million), Brazil (US$8.3 million), Mexico (US$8.1 million), Australia (US$8 million).
 In Japan, the film was unsuccessful opening at No. 5 with $682,000 but falling out of the top 10 the following week.
 The Hollywood Reporter cited out possible reasons for the film's failure, attributing it to the "delayed release of the new Japanese-language editions of the books, poor timing for the film release and an R-15, re-edit blurring out parts of the sex scenes."

 It topped the box office outside of the US for three consecutive weekends until it was overtaken by Warner Bros.'
 Jupiter Ascending in its fourth weekend.
 It became Universal Pictures' highest-grossing R-rated film of all time overseas (breaking Ted's record), Universal Pictures' highest-grossing film in 14 countries, and Universal Pictures' eighth-highest-grossing film overseas.
 In total earnings, its largest markets overseas are the UK, Ireland and Malta (US$52.5 million), Germany (US$43.7 million), Brazil (US$31.3 million), France (US$29.5 million), and Spain (US$22.6 million).